Battery wet and dry vacuum cleaners

 Floor nozzle: Yes

-* Maximum performance with an 36 V/2.5 Ah Kärcher Battery Power exchangeable battery
+* Maximum run time with an 18 V/2.5 Ah Kärcher Battery Power exchangeable battery

-More freedom of movement than ever before, but with extra suction power!
-The WD 3 Battery dry and wet vacuum cleaner offers cordless freedom while still enjoying full functionality.
-Whether the dirt is coarse, fine, wet or dry – the WD 3 Battery can pick it all up.
+Compact and flexible.
+The WD 2-18 battery wet vacuum cleaner, which also easily copes with dry dirt, offers good suction power and a high level of application versatility.
+When compared to the smaller WD 1 Compact, the WD 2-18 comes with a floor nozzle and on castors, and offers a 5 litre larger waste container.